 Mr. Travis Angel

-- There are two kinds of conductors.
-There are conductors who use people to make music and there are conductors who use music to make people.
+The Century Singers are incredibly blessed with the dedication and passion this man has for our organization and its members.
+There are two kinds of conductors.
+Those who use people to make music, and those who use music to make people.